July 30th, 2022

 Anyone can attend the Flowertown Festival for free.
 Enjoy the work of local artists, attend the farmer's market, and enjoy the southern hospitality.
 Inhale the lovely scent of azaleas and wisteria as you wander through town.

 And what is a festival without good food?
 You can pay to taste some of the local restaurants' finest offerings.
 There's no shortage of food trucks, either.

 The cultural opportunities don't end there.
 From Summerville Orchestra concerts to exhibitions at the Public Works Arts Center, there is always something to see!

 Is Living in Summerville For You?

 Relocating to Summerville is one of the best relocation decisions you can make.
 South Carolina has abundant natural resources and a growing job market.
-This makes it an easy place to call home.
+An easy place to call home.

 Living in Summerville, you'll get access to everything and a taste of small-town life.
-Ready to make the move?
-Connect with us and our top local Real Estate Agents can help you find the perfect home in Summerville!
+Ready to make a move?
+Connect with us, and our top local Real Estate Agents can help you find the perfect home in Summerville!